• Skip to primary navigation

 1. Line a 9 x 13 baking pan with parchment paper.
 This prevents your bars from sticking and makes it easier to remove.

-2. Stir together the dry ingredients for the shortbread, then cut in the butter until the mixture looks like crumbs.
+2. Stir together the dry ingredients for the shortbread in a large bowl, then cut in the butter until the mixture looks like crumbs.

-3. Press the shortbread mixture into the pan and bake until a very light golden brown.
+3. Press the shortbread mixture into the bottom of the pan and bake crust until a very light golden brown.

-4. Stir together the mixture for the lemon filling and pour over the hot shortbread.
+4. Stir together the mixture for the lemon filling in a medium bowl while the crust bakes and pour over the still hot shortbread.

 5. Bake until the lemon filling is set.
 Cool until it's at room temperature, then chill in the refrigerator.
-Cut once chilled
+Cut with a sharp knife once chilled.
+Dust the cooled bars with confectioners' sugar.

 steps to make lemon bar filling